NadeeraPereraD/ERP/README.md

 Software
 --------
 * ASP.NET 2022
-* Microsoft SQL Server Management Studio 18
+* Microsoft SQL Server Management Studio 19
 * BootStrap 4.6

 To do
 -----
 Until now, Login page & Dash Board only finished Connected Database and added Users.
-Rest of all still need to be done.
+UI also finished of Quotation, Invoicing.
+Vendors.
+CUstomers and Inventory.
+Need to connect database to those pages.